Bwilliamson55/craft-block-list/README.md

 ## Configuring Block List

-The default install file contains many entries already.
+The default install file contains some entries already.
 No configuration is needed beyond adding your Site License(s) and their related IP entries.

 ## Using Block List